Felanbird/Chatterino-Nightly-Install-Guide/index.md

 It can be found here: [https://github.com/Mm2PL/dankerino/releases/tag/nightly-build](https://github.com/Mm2PL/dankerino/releases/tag/nightly-build)

 # How to Download <a name="how-to-download"></a>
 1\.
-Choose the version of Chatterino you want
+Choose the version of Chatterino you want (scroll up if you came here from the chromebook link)

 2\.
 Click to download the version for your operating system
 ![image](https://user-images.githubusercontent.com/41973452/137698742-c90413f1-8387-4dd1-b372-927931dab685.png)